-By World Land Trust CEO, Jonathan Barnard.
+By World Land Trust CEO, Catherine Barnard.

 Fifty years ago, on 22 April 1970, the world celebrated the very first Earth Day.
 What will it look like in fifty years’ time, I wonder?
 My hope is that it will still be celebrated, but as an annual reminder to us all to reflect on our positive and affirming relationship with the natural world, to celebrate nature and the earth, and remember how previous generations had to fight for the survival of nature: something that will then seem remarkable as we view it as a fundamental right.